 Company Name:

 Company Address:

 Student Name: Employment Start Date:

-Student Credential (select : 1): RBT BCaBA RBT or BCaBA #:
+Student Credential (select 1): RBT BCaBA RBT or BCaBA #:

-place of employment.
-Th receive practicum credit for work completed at the the student and a company owner or administ the company.
+ed approval to receive practicum credit for work completed at the student's be signed by the student and a company owner or administrator with s on behalf of the company.

-(supervisor please initial 1is an employee of 2is covered under 3will be assigned Requirements standar 4will be assigned Requirements 5will receive super student is enrolled in pr 6will be able to contain 20 practicum hou Company Attestation: By signing below, I attest to each statement): If the company, not an independent the company's professional work that meets the Beach of the duration of the tire to no fewer than 20 hours in the semesters of the their capstone projects per month. al liability insurance ehavior Analysist Certification Board (BACB) me the student is enrolled in practicum (three sen urs per month of work that meets the BACB EB Fieldwork Requirements for the duration of the Fieldwork nesters) Fieldwork e time the and more
+(supervisor please initial each statement) 1is an employee of the company 2is covered under the company 3will be assigned work that Requirements standards for the duration of the duration of the experiments 4will be assigned to no fewer Requirements 5will receive supervision that meaning student is enrolled in practicum (three- ny, not an independent contractor of the state of the Behavior Analysist Certification Board (BACB) Fieldwork ration of the time the student is enrolled in practicum (three semesters) or than 20 hours per month of work that meets the BACB Fieldwork neets the BACB Fieldwork Requirements for the duration of the time the ree semesters) capstone project, which may require non-billable hours/work, and more

-the student's ability to con •
+By signing below, I attest that the inforr mation above is true and accurate, and the stipulations above will be met. eet the stipulations may adversely affect the student's standing in the s ability to complete the program.

 Name: Title:

 Signature: Date:

-Direct Supervisor Name a nd Signature:
+Direct Supervisor Name and Signature :

-the BAMS program at my requirements must be co termination of my employ place of employment, whi empleted over a period of ment with the company management proval to complete the practical experience require ich is listed above.
-I understand that practical experience consecutive semesters.
-I further understay preclude me from completing the practical experience in the program and my ability to complete the program. xperience stand that xperience
+the BAMS program at my place of em requirements must be completed ove termination of my employment with th requested approval to complete the practical experience requirements of aployment, which is listed above.
+I understand that practical experience or a period of three consecutive semesters.
+I further understand that e company may preclude me from completing the practical experience my standing in the program and my ability to complete the program.

 Name:

 Signature: Date: